October 15, 2024 I Event

 Seven C Music's co-owners David Hosler (left) and Joel Hosler.

 In the wake of Hurricanes Helene and Milton, MI retailers and suppliers in Florida and North Carolina have been hit hard, facing not only physical devastation but also operational challenges.
 Hurricane Milton, which hit Florida on Oct.
 10, and Hurricane Helene, which made landfall on Sept.
-26 and caused severe flooding in Florida, Georgia and the Carolinas, have created a complex impact.
+26 and caused severe flooding in Florida, Georgia and the Carolinas, created a complex impact for MI businesses.

-David Hosler, co-owner of Seven C Music in St. Petersburg, Florida, which specializes in selling and repairing high-end guitars, described his store’s firsthand experience dealing with last week’s Hurricane Milton.
+David Hosler, co-owner of Seven C Music in St. Petersburg, Florida, which specializes in selling and repairing high-end guitars, described his store’s firsthand experience dealing with Hurricane Milton:

-“The whole city is still pretty much a disaster,” Hosler said.
+“The whole city [was] pretty much a disaster,” Hosler said.
 “We closed the store on Tuesday afternoon [Oct.
-8], and we only just opened on Tuesday [Oct.
+8], and we opened back up on Tuesday [Oct.
 15] and put guitars back on the wall.
-We still don’t have internet.
-We just got power yesterday here at the store.
+We still didn’t have internet.
 There was no water available and no sewer available for at least a day.
 We’re doing as much free repair work we can for working musicians who now have no work here.
 The whole beach area is wiped out.
 There’s at least 20 performance venues here that are currently either completely gone or who knows what’s going to happen with them.
 It’s pretty disastrous.”

 To prep for natural disaster emergencies, Hosler said Seven C staffers boxed up the guitars to prevent humidity and flooding to damage any of the gear.

-“Hurricane Helene and Hurricane Milton, making landfall in Florida within two weeks of each other, were absolutely devastating for nearly three-quarters of Florida, not to mention the mayhem Helene caused in the unexpecting Carolinas,” Rubinson said.
-“As for our Meters Music operations here in Tampa, it feels like we’ve been closed more than we’ve been open over the last three weeks.
-Between perpetual power outages, lack of internet, flooding, team members’ homes being destroyed, and shipping providers canceling most services for our area, it’s proved a challenging time.
-We couldn’t be more excited to finally get back to work after not having power for six days.”
+“Hurricane Helene and Hurricane Milton, making landfall in Florida within two weeks of each other, was absolutely devastating for nearly three-quarters of Florida, not to mention the mayhem Helene caused in the unexpecting Carolinas,” Rubinson said.
+“As for our Meters Music operations here in Tampa, it felt like we [were] closed more than we [were] open over those three weeks.
+Between perpetual power outages, lack of internet, flooding, team members’ homes being destroyed, and shipping providers canceling most services for our area, it was a challenging time.”

 More News